 Download an Application for a Dispensation on the Prohibition of use of Fireworks during Night Hours.

-Download the list of fees relating to Storage Licences.
+Download the current list of fees and charges.

 Please return your completed application form, any documents required and a cheque made payable to 'Fife Council' to cover the fee, to Trading Standards Team, Economy, Planning & Employability Services, Kingdom House, Kingdom Avenue, Glenrothes, KY7 5LY or pay online at www.fifedirect.org.uk - go to £ Pay section.

 There are restrictions on the dates when fireworks can be sold:

 - 15 October to 10 November.